cibc mobile ad

 Investment Property

 When selling a property that is not a principal residence, including a second home or investment property, you will have to pay capital gains tax.
-There are a few ways to reduce your capital gains tax.

 Capital Cost Allowance

 Except for land, capital property generally has a limited useful life, as buildings and machinery wear out.
 Thus, everything else being equal, many capital properties would lose their value as time passes.
-This loss of importance of capital properties is one of the costs of doing business.
+This loss of value of capital properties is one of the costs of doing business.
 To account for this cost, a business (a business renting accommodation or any other business) can subtract a portion of its depreciable capital property from its taxable income each year.
 The amount deducted from profit for depreciation of capital assets is called capital cost allowance (CCA).

 Class 1: Most buildings acquired after 1987, their parts and additions to them are grouped in class 1.
 Class 1 has a depreciation rate of 4%.
 If a non-residential building is acquired after March 2007 and used in Canada for manufacturing or processing it has an additional allowance of 6% for a total allowance of 10%.
 Other eligible non-residential buildings qualify for an additional allowance of 2% for a total annual depreciation allowance of 6%.